Nebula-Mya/Descryption/playtest notes.md

 - [ ] make it so stones can replace sigils

-- [ ] probs make unkillable not work on sacc (wait for further testing after bug fixes)
+- [ ] maybe make unkillable not work on sacc (wait for further testing after bug fixes)

 - [ ] maybe get rid of starting squirrel (give another main deck card, will need update to fair draw implementation)